DJ Coublon

 Akwuba Charles Ugochukwu (born November 4, 1989), professionally known as DJ Coublon, is a Nigerian record producer and sound engineer.
-He is best known for producing hit songs with several prominent artists in the Nigerian music industry, including Kiss Daniel, Iyanya, Yemi Alade, Tekno Miles, Patoranking, Seyi Shay, among others.
+He is best known for producing hit songs with several prominent artists in the Nigerian music industry, including Kizz Daniel, Iyanya, Yemi Alade, Tekno, Patoranking, Seyi Shay, among others.

 Early life and career

 Born on November 4, 1989, he began his interest in music at the age of 7.
 He is a graduate of Physics with Electronics from Veritas University in Abuja, the federal capital territory of Nigeria.
 DJ Coublon began his music career in Onitsha, Anambra State, Southeastern Nigeria.
 In 2013, he moved to Lagos State, southwest Nigeria where he met other artists like Iyanya and Kiss Daniel.
 He was signed onto Made Men Music Group between September 2014 to 2016.